maplibre/maplibre-gl-directions/doc/CONTROLS.md

-### LoadingControl
+### `LoadingIndicatorControl`

-The {@link LoadingControl} adds a spinning wheel that appears whenever there's an ongoing routing requests and automatically disappears as soon as the request is finished.
+The {@link LoadingIndicatorControl} adds a spinning wheel that appears whenever there's an ongoing routing requests and automatically disappears as soon as the request is finished.

-The loading indicator's appearance is configurable via the {@link LoadingControlConfiguration} object that is (optionally) passed as the second argument to the @{link LoadingControl} constructor.
+The loading indicator's appearance is configurable via the {@link LoadingIndicatorControlConfiguration} object that is (optionally) passed as the second argument to the @{link LoadingIndicatorControl} constructor.

-See the respective {@link https://maplibre.org/maplibre-gl-directions/#/examples/loading-control|Demo}.
+See the respective {@link https://maplibre.org/maplibre-gl-directions/#/examples/loading-indicator-control|Demo}.